Agnes Denes: Ecological

-An Agnes Denes work titled Living Pyramid is continuing its presence on the grounds of Istanbul's Sakıp Sabancı private museum on Sabancı University.

-The pyramid has different plants from the Istanbul flora placed on its sides depending on the need for shade or sun.
+Another in the Living Pyramid series, located at Sabancı University in Istanbul.
+The pyramid has different plants from the flora of Istanbul placed on its sides depending on the need for shade or sun.

 Visual philosophy

 Beginning in 1968, she began an intensive exploration of philosophy through art.
 The result was, according to Jill Hartz of Cornell University, "an amazing body of work, distinguished by its intellectual rigor, aesthetic beauty, conceptual analysis, and environmental concern."